meta-flutter/flutter_embedded/README.md

     /usr/share/fonts/Arial.ttf

-If the about font is not present, you will see this error when attemping to launch Flutter
+If the above font is not present, you will see this error when attemping to launch Flutter

     LOG: /home/joel/git/flutter_embedded/build/rpi_flutter-prefix/src/rpi_flutter/flutter/main.cc:66: Display Size: 800 x 480
     flutter: Observatory listening on http://127.0.0.1:34949/